lockss/lockss-rtd-manual/docs/glossary/index.rst

       Nftables is developed by the `Netfilter <https://www.netfilter.org/>`_ project.

+   OpenWayback
+      FIXME

    operating storage
       .. include:: operating-storage.rst

       Operating storage is one of three kinds of storage needed by the LOCKSS stack, together with :term:`system storage` and :term:`content storage`.

       Operating storage consists of the :term:`state data storage area`, the :term:`log storage area`, and the :term:`temporary storage area`.
 All three can be set to the same actual directory.

+   PostgreSQL
+      `PostgreSQL <https://www.postgresql.org/>`_ is an open source relational database management system.

+      :term:`LOCKSS <LOCKSS system>` requires a PostgreSQL database.
+By default, it uses an embedded PostgreSQL database by running a PostgreSQL :term:`container` as part of the :term:`LOCKSS stack`, or it can be configured to use an external PostgreSQL database maintained outside the LOCKSS stack.

+   Pywb
+      FIXME

+   ServeContent
+      FIXME

    stack
       A *container stack*, or simply a stack [#fn-stack]_, is a cohesive software application made up of a suite of :term:`containers <container>` managed by a :term:`container orchestration system`.